nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-slots.md

 ## What Are Nuxeo Slots?

-Nuxeo slots are mechanisms to extend part of the nuxeo Web UI.
-A couple of `nuxeo-slots` are hardcoded in the web-ui source code in order to insert your own html elements and therefore extend the Web UI to meet your specific needs.
+Nuxeo slots are mechanisms which extend part of the Nuxeo Web UI.
+A couple of `nuxeo-slots` are hardcoded in the web-ui source code in order to insert your own HTML elements and extend the Web UI to meet your specific needs.

 The concept is simple.
-Let's assume we introduced somewhere in the Web UI the following slot:
+Let's assume we introduced the following slot somewhere in the Web UI:

 ```xml
 <nuxeo-slot slot="MY_SLOT_NAME" model="[[mySlotModel]]"></nuxeo-slot>